 We offer investment advisory services to retail investors.
-We offer customized financial planning through a set of customized services we call The Serious Money ApproachTM, which includes components related to identifying and assessing your financial life and setting goals.
-We also offer ongoing portfolio management services.
-We meet with you to gain an understanding of your current financial picture, your short- and long-term goals, and your risk tolerance.
+We offer portfolio management and financial planning services.
+We first meet with you to gain an understanding of your current financial situation, your short- and long-term goals, and your risk tolerance.
 We use this information to recommend an investment portfolio specific to your investment objectives and needs.

-We use a mix of asset classes in our portfolio management, mostly using mutual funds and ETFs.
+Our Chief Investment Officer reviews and sets the firm's overall investment philosophy and underlying mix of asset classes.
 We monitor client portfolios as part of an ongoing process with regular account reviews conducted on at least a quarterly basis.
 Reviews are also triggered by material market, economic or political events, or by changes in your financial situation (such as retirement, termination of employment, physical move, or inheritance).